List of songs with lyrics by Bernie Taupin

 Bernie Taupin is an English lyricist, poet, and singer.
 In his long-term collaboration with Elton John, he has written the lyrics for most of John's songs.
-Over the years, he has written songs for a variety of other artists, including Alice Cooper, Heart, Melissa Manchester, Starship, Rod Stewart and Richie Sambora.
+Over the years, he has written songs for a variety of other artists, including Heart, Starship, Melissa Manchester, Alice Cooper, Rod Stewart and Richie Sambora.

-Taupin and John began writing together in 1967 and, aside from brief periods apart working on other projects, the two have been collaborating ever since.
-Their newest album, Wonderful Crazy Night, was released in early 2016.

-Taupin has also released three solo albums and was a member of the short-lived group Farm Dogs, which released two albums in the mid-late 1990s.

-List of songs

 This is a list of titles whose lyrics Bernie Taupin has written or co-written.